 Do you want to be average or above average?
 It’s important to know this.
 Being average in the publishing industry isn’t easy.
 Being above average is even more difficult.
 So, define success, and then determine what you must do to reach that goal.
 You must also decide if you are willing to do what it takes to achieve that goal.

 You may think that all you need to produce a successful book or to become a successful author is a great idea, a sound book or story structure, and a well-crafted manuscript.
 And sometimes that is enough.
 More often creating a bestseller—a book with above-average sales, involves more than that.

 It takes a particular attitude, which I call “Author Attitude.”
-I teach this attitude in my Author Training 101 class and in my new book, The Author’s Training Manual (Writer’s Digest Books, Winter 2014).
+I teach this attitude in my Author Training 101 class and in my new book, The Author’s Training Manual (Writer’s Digest Books, March 2014).
 Here are the essential elements of that attitude:

 - Willingness: To become a successful author you need a general willingness to change and grow.
 Your old attitudes, actions, behaviors, thoughts, decisions, beliefs, and habits have only gotten you this far.
 They have helped you achieve your current results.
 If you now want a new level of success as a writer, you must be willing to change.

 - Optimism: Whether you call it faith, positive thinking, reverse pessimism, or learned optimism, to become a successful author you must be willingness to see everything that happens to you—negative or positive—as pushing you closer to your goal of successful authorship.

 - Objectivity: To become a successful author you need a willingness to see yourself and your work through the lens used by publishing professionals, such as literary agents and acquisitions editors.
 You must see your work as both a creative project and a business proposition and evaluate yourself and your work objectively from a publishing-business perspective.